What Chemicals Make up Crackle Glaze?

 There are a few cautions that you should know about with crazing, however, and they are the following:

-• It will really weaken your ceramic ware
+• It will weaken your ceramic ware

-• You shouldn’t use this with thin-walled items since this can actually cause the walls to be torn apart
+• You shouldn’t use this with thin-walled items since this can cause the walls to be torn apart

 • You shouldn’t use this for functional ware, not only because of how weak it is but it also is a breeding ground for bacteria